Pakistan’s ‘Joyland’ Can Still Qualify for the Oscars Despite Country’s Ban

 The government of Pakistan banned Saim Sadiq’s Oscar contender — which is Pakistan’s Oscar entry —for containing “highly objectionable” material.
 An order dated Nov.
 11 from Pakistan’s Ministry of Information and Broadcasting reads that the country’s censor board granted a censor certificate to the film on Aug.
 17, but has since reversed the decision.

-Nonetheless, the awards strategists working on “Joyland” tell Variety they plan to give the film its required seven-day theatrical run in a European country by Nov.
+Nonetheless, the awards strategists working on “Joyland” tell Variety they plan to give the film its required seven-day theatrical run in France by Nov.
 30, which is the qualifying release date cutoff for the Oscars’ international feature category.

 The official Academy rules state: In order for films to more easily meet theatrical exhibition requirements, the Academy will allow films to qualify outside the country of origin, provided the film is theatrically exhibited outside of the U.S. and its territories for at least seven consecutive days in a commercial motion picture theater for paid admission.
 The International Feature Film Executive Committee will evaluate all matters of rules and eligibility.